MicrosoftDocs/dynamics365smb-docs/business-central/admin-smartlists.md

 You may filter on more than one field within a selected data source.
 To add an additional field, select Add Filter icon in the lower left portion of the screen.
 Repeat the previous steps to define the filter(s) for that field.

->[!Note]
+> [!Note]
->The applicable filter options will match what is available in Business Central.
+> The applicable filter options will match what is available in Business Central.
 For more information, see [Sorting, Searching, and Filtering](ui-enter-criteria-filters.md).
->Once you have defined the filters you want to apply to a data source, select OK.
-The application will return you to the query definition page and display a filter icon next to >the field(s) that you have defined a filter for.
+> Once you have defined the filters you want to apply to a data source, select OK.
+The application will return you to the query definition page and display a filter icon next to > the field(s) that you have defined a filter for.
 The see the filter value, simply hover over the filter icon.

->[!Trouble shooting!]
+> [!Trouble shooting]
->If you do not see a filter icon displayed on the query definition page, it could mean that you applied a filter on a field you did not make visible in your query.
-See Manage >Fields.
+> If you do not see a filter icon displayed on the query definition page, it could mean that you applied a filter on a field you did not make visible in your query.
+See Manage  > Fields.
 Filters can be applied to fields that are not displayed in the query definition.

 ### Query preview
 Once you have defined your query definition, you may preview the results before saving it.
 Select the Preview button to render the results of the query definition.
 When preview is selected, the results will render in a separate instance, browser tab, of Business Central.
 Business Central will open to the default company and render the results of the query.

 It is recommended that after you have reviewed the results that you close the SmartList page in Business Central.

->[!Note]
+> [!Note]
->There are no refresh capabilities in Business Central for query definitions that have not been saved.
-You must do a preview after each change to your query definition in SmartList Designer so see accurate results.
+> There are no refresh capabilities in Business Central for query definitions that have not been saved.
+You must do a preview after each change to your query definition in   >SmartList Designer so see accurate results.

-[!Troubleshoot]
+> [!Troubleshoot]
->If you get a permission error when Preview is selected it means you have permissions to create the query but not to render a result set.
+> If you get a permission error when Preview is selected it means you have permissions to create the query but not to render a result set.
 See Managing Permissions.

 ### Saving a Query
 Select the Save button to save your query definition.
 When Save is selected, a dialog will appear prompting you to provide and name and category for your SmartList query.